Persecution of transgender people under the second Trump administration: Proposed ban on keeping firearms

 On September 4, 2025, multiple news organizations reported that the Department of Justice under Attorney General Pam Bondi was looking into ways to limit transgender individuals' right to keep and bear arms.
 The discussions came in the aftermath of the Annunciation Catholic Church shooting, which, according to the Associated Press (AP), was perpetrated by a transgender person.
 The potential limitations drew condemnation from both LGBTQ rights groups as well as gun rights advocacy groups, such as the Gun Owners of America and the National Rifle Association (NRA), with the latter groups opposing blanket gun bans.
 The NRA said, "the NRA supports the Second Amendment rights of all law-abiding Americans to purchase, possess and use firearms.
 NRA does not, and will not, support any policy proposals that implement sweeping gun bans that arbitrarily strip law-abiding citizens of their Second Amendment rights without due process".
 Per the AP, "LGBTQ advocates called it misguided and dangerous as the vast majority of mass shootings in the U.S. are carried out by men and do not involve transgender people".

+Reporting

+In the annual National Crime Victimization Survey run by the Department of Justice removed any questions relating to gender identity and hate crimes based on transgender status.

+Federal level actions

+On January 28, 2025, Trump ordered a freeze on all federal funding grants, loans, and aid while those receiving them were assessed to make sure they were not promoting "Marxist equity, transgenderism, and green new deal social engineering policies".
+Multiple organizations subsequently challenged their grant and funding freezes, with nine groups having funding partially restored by July 2025.
+In April 2025, after the Maine Department of Corrections refused to move a transgender inmate to an opposite gender prison, Pam Bondi claimed on Fox & Friends that $1.5 million in federal funding was being withheld from the Maine Department of Corrections in response.

+Legal writers for Slate and the Washington University Law Review have argued that the second Trump administration's policies restrain transgender people's right to vote, or constitute voter disenfranchisement, citing the combination of the U.S. Department of State's 2025 restrictions for transgender people's passports, and the proposed requirement that certain identity documents (which require a gender marker and could include a passport) be presented in order to vote.
+Other legal writers have previously highlighted the impact that such state level laws have had on transgender voter disenfranchisement.